zhengjunyao-work/arc24/docs/modeling/Iteration_40_try_coding_models.md

 grid encoder.
 I can run the exact same training with these models.
 The only difference might be the VRAM requirements.

+### VRAM requirements

+When training on A6000 gpus that have 48GB of VRAM I can use a `max_seq_len` of 6144 with the 1.5B model.
+If I train the 7B model on 2GPUs the `max_seq_len` has to be 4096 or I get OOM errors.

+I have checked the trainings with [Llama-3.1-8B](Iteration_20_bigger_models.md) and I also used a `max_seq_len` of 4096.

+If I could have access to a GPU with 80GB of VRAM I could increase the training context length.

 ## Results

 ## Conclusion